-Option 5C: Conduct and disseminate studies on the participation of farmers and communities in in situ/on-farm conservation, management and sustainable use of PGRFA, including technological, ecological, socioeconomic and cultural aspects
+Conduct and disseminate studies on the participation of farmers and communities in in situ/ on-farm conservation, management and sustainable use of PGRFA, including technological, ecological, socioeconomic and cultural aspects.

-Studies on in situ/on-farm conservation, management or sustainable use of PGRFA may focus on deepening scientific understanding of farmers' practices and needs as well as underlying causes, values, social structures (including gender-related), legal requirements or economic outcomes.
+Studies on in situ/on-farm conservation, management or sustainable use of PGRFA may focus on deepening scientific understanding of farmers' practices and needs, as well as underlying causes of the challenges they face, farmers' values and social structures (including gender-related), and any legal requirements or economic outcomes.